All ArticlesTestosterone Therapy

-Both testosterone injections and pellets are established forms of testosterone replacement therapy administered under physician supervision.
-Both restore testosterone to therapeutic levels.
-The differences lie in how they work, how flexible they are, and which patients tend to do better with each approach.
-This article breaks down both delivery methods factually, so you and your physician can make an informed decision.
+Both injections and pellets are established forms of testosterone replacement therapy administered under physician supervision, and both restore testosterone to therapeutic levels.
+The differences lie in how they work, how flexible they are, and how easily they can be adjusted in response to your labs.
+If you're currently on pellets and considering a switch, or weighing your options before starting TRT, this breakdown will help you understand the differences honestly.

 How Testosterone Injections Work